 This one is a little harder to pull off in a home office because these spaces are typically fairly tight, but that doesn't mean you can't make it work.
 The trick to adding artwork above your desk is to keep it simple and see the wall itself as a single piece of art.

 You can consider artwork and frames of a similar palette but play with thickness, texture, and tone.
 Begin by laying out all your pieces on the floor and rearranging them until you discover the proportions and layout you like best.
-Take it one step further by adding these gorgeous frames into the mix.
+Take it one step further by adding some gorgeous frames into the mix.

 Show Off the Perfect Meeting Background

 If you have the luxury of an entire room for your home office, you'll have a bit more control of this.
 If not, you may want to clean up the background so the light and walls are a little more pleasing to your viewer's eyes.